Safe Routes to School National Partnership

 The Safe Routes to School National Partnership’s mission is to advance safe walking and bicycling to and from schools, and in daily life, to improve the health and well-being of America’s children and to foster the creation of livable, sustainable communities.

-The National Partnership is managed by a board and staff, and our hundreds of partners utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
-The National Partnership includes such partner affiliates as the AARP, the American Heart Association, the PTA and Active Living By Design.
+The National Partnership is managed by a board and staff.
+Our hundreds of partner affiliates utilize their communication channels to spread the word about Safe Routes to School opportunities, news, challenges and collaborations.
+Our partner affiliates include AARP, the American Heart Association, National PTA, Active Living By Design, and more.

 Our mailing address: